pabloum/DotNetUsefulPatterns/README.md

 # About

-This repo is a collection of useful patterns that I've used in some real projects.
+This repo is a collection of useful patterns that I've used in some real projects with .Net Core